-Andres R. Alcantara* and Pablo Dominguez de Maria Pages 85 - 102 ( 18 )
+Andres R. Alcantara* and Pablo Dominguez de Maria* Pages 86 - 103 ( 18 )

 2-methyltetrahydrofuran (2-MeTHF) has become a broadly used (biogenic) solvent in organic synthesis, particularly with promising applications in biocatalysis, due to its excellent behaviour and favourable properties.
-2-MeTHF may be derived from renewable sources - such as furfural or levulinic acid –, and its low water solubility facilitates its complete recovery in reactions in aqueous media, reducing wastes and simplifying the recycling and reuse.
+2-MeTHF may be derived from renewable sources - such as furfural or levulinic acid and its low water solubility facilitates its complete recovery in reactions in aqueous media, reducing wastes and simplifying the recycling and reuse.
 2-MeTHF properties typically outperform those of traditional solvents (such as THF), enabling its application in a wide range of chemical and enzymatic synthetic processes.
-Remarkably, this trend can be observed not only in academia, but also at industrial scale, where companies start to assess 2-MeTHF for the replacement of non-GRAS solvents (generally regarded as safe).
+Remarkably, this trend can be observed not only in academia, but also at industrial scale, where companies start to assess 2-MeTHF for the replacement of non-GRAS solvents (Generally Regarded As Safe).
 Given that increasing importance, this mini-review discusses the recent advances in biocatalysis using 2-MeTHF, with applications for different enzymes (hydrolases, oxidoreductases, lyases, etc.), as well as in innovative combinations such as gas-liquid mixtures (CO2-2-MeTHF expanded phase), in multi-step enzymatic systems, and flow biocatalysis.
 The combination of 2-MeTHF with the intrinsic sustainability associated with biotransformations creates an attractive synergy.

-2-methyltetrahydrofuran, biogenic solvents, biocatalysis, biotransformations.
+2-methyltetrahydrofuran, biogenic solvents, biocatalysis, biotransformations, green chemistry, API.